 Intercom Fin charges $0.99 per resolution (successful conversation).
 Let's give them the benefit of the doubt and say they're using a high-quality model like Claude Sonnet 4.
 LLMs charge per token (roughly 1 token per word).
 According to Anthropic's pricing, Claude Sonnet 4 costs $3.00 per million input tokens and $15.00 per million output tokens.

-Let's say a typical customer conversation involves them asking a few questions and getting some responses—about 100 words (130 tokens) from the customer, and 500 words (650 tokens) from the AI.
+Let's say a typical customer conversation involves a few questions and responses: about 100 words (130 tokens) from the customer, and 500 words (650 tokens) from the AI.
 The maths:

 So when Intercom charges $0.99 for a conversation that costs roughly $0.01 to run, that's a 99x markup.
-Of course they have other overheads—infrastructure, support, development—but even accounting for all of that, the margins here are hard to justify.
-And by the way, to access their AI chatbot you already have to be paying them flat monthly fees for their wider CRM system.
+Of course they have other overheads (infrastructure, support, development) but even accounting for all of that, the margins are hard to justify.
+And by the way, to access their AI agent you already have to be paying them flat monthly fees for their wider CRM system.

-Intercom are not the only ones.
+Intercom isn't alone in this.
 Many providers will try to lure you in with low starting costs, which scale poorly as your usage grows.

 How We Do It Differently